Progress report for ENE19-156

 From the original CME group, 17 participants actively participated in the CME training program since it has been modified to be an online training.
 Active participation included regularly attended the virtual meetups, hosting their own events, completing the mini project assignment, co-teaching courses, attending the inoculation event, and participating in the North Spore trial.

-16 participants (8 urban, 8 rural) continue to advanced level mushroom education throughout 2021 by: a) participating in one in-person event and five online meetings; b) teaching mini-lessons within our existing online mushroom cultivation courses, gaining practice and reaching 90 farmers; and c) completing two mushroom related electives such as visiting local farms and engaging with mushroom production in their local communities through activities that are self-determined as appropriate including for example volunteer workdays, site visits and further educational opportunities. (ongoing to Dec.
-2021)
+16 participants (8 urban, 8 rural) continue to advanced level mushroom education throughout 2021 by: a) participating in one in-person event and five online meetings; b) teaching mini-lessons (such as teaching the mushroom life cycle, inoculating a bed with wine cap mushrooms or teaching their community how to inoculate shiitake logs) within our existing online mushroom cultivation courses, gaining practice and reaching 90 farmers; and c) completing two mushroom related electives such as visiting local farms and engaging with mushroom production in their local communities through activities that are self-determined as appropriate including for example volunteer workdays, site visits and further educational opportunities.
+In 2022, we had an additional cohort of 21 new advanced educators, totally 30 from 9 in 2021.

 - Live and grow in both rural and urban locations who are committed to community-based teaching